TheCodeAddiction/AD-Utils/README.md

 # About
-AD recon / exploits tools that I have made to get a closer look at how AD works.
+AD recon / exploits tools that I have made to play around with LDAP and AD.